 Then, some weeks later, a truck driver appeared in the doorway, shipping waybill dangling from his fingers, announcing a delivery.
 Alertness.
 Silence.
 Excitement.
 Boxes carried up the flight of stairs and into the office, the X-Acto knife – carefully – to the tape, and the opening of the box to reveal its contents: books.
 Brand new, perfect looking books.
 And wafting from the cases, the unmistakable scent of freshly printed books.
 A beautiful sight to behold.
 We all snapped one up, fingering the pages, admiring the cover, putting it to our faces for a smell of the thing – all the work, all the steps, all the hours, now manifest before our eyes.

 We were hooked.
 Still are.

-Now in its twenty-second year of publishing, Anvil has firmly established itself as a publisher of progressive, contemporary Canadian literature with a distinctly urban sensibility.
+Now in our twenty-sixth year of publishing, Anvil has firmly established itself as a publisher of progressive, contemporary Canadian literature with an entrenched urban sensibility.
 An award-winning publisher of poetry, fiction, and non-fiction, Anvil has become known for its quality books and unconventional literary work.
-National—and local—in its vision, Anvil remains committed to its East Vancouver roots, and doesn’t shy away from work from the wrong side of the tracks.
+National — and local — in its vision, Anvil remains committed to its East Vancouver roots and doesn’t shy away from work from the wrong side of the tracks.

 Anvil Press Publishers